Missionaries Needed

 Let me give you an idea of what will be expected from you and what your living conditions will look like.

 A. We are not funded by a mother church.
 This means that no one gets paid.
 We are all volunteers.
 We do not eat steak and drink our favorite power drinks.
 We eat what we can afford.
-There will not be money for you to go sight-seeing or making trips back home.
 We live on a budget.

-B. I have converted my house so that a small team can live somewhat comfortably.
-There can be up to three to a room – two bedrooms with full bathrooms in each.
+B. I am in the process of converting my house so that a small team can live somewhat comfortably.
 There is also a living room and a full guest bathroom.
 There is a washer and dryer, electricity, heat in the winter, and Internet.

 C. We work during the day except for Saturdays.
 We view Saturday as a Sabbath and no one works.
 The exception is if we are doing a VBS program.
 This would fall under priestly duties and most likely will only occur in June and July.